ilanschnell/bitarray/README.rst

 ``tolist()`` -> list
-   Return a list with the items (0 or 1) in the bitarray.
+   Return the bitarray as a list of integer items.

    Note that the list object being created will require 32 or 64 times more memory (depending on the machine architecture) than the bitarray object, which may cause a memory error if the bitarray is very large.